BlazeVision/Data/sbux_data_practice/README.txt

 Sample folder to get practice with creating maps
 Link: https://towardsdatascience.com/making-3-easy-maps-with-python-fb7dfb1036
-Make sure to install pandas and folium
+Make sure to install pandas and folium, then test by running the imports_test.py file